-Eleven months seems an unduly short period of time for the negotiation, conclusion and ratification of the Free Trade Agreement and other agreements such as the Security Agreement envisaged by the PD.
-We note that WA Article 132 provides "Notwithstanding Article 126, the Joint Committee may, before 1 July 2020, adopt a single decision extending the transition period for up to 1 or 2 years".
+Free Trade Agreement and other agreements such as the Security Agreement envisaged by the PD.
+We note that WA Article 132 provides "Notwithstanding Article 126, the joint Committee may, before 1 July 2020, adopt a single decision extending the transition period for up to 1 or 2 years".

-We take the view that the Government should carefully consider the impact of legislating in such a way as to negative the exercise of the options in Article 132.
-Whilst some might argue that such legislation does not affect the integrity of the WA, others might be concerned that it does undermine the WA and the spirit of Article 26 of the Vienna Convention on the Law of the Treaty that "Every treaty in force is binding upon the parties to it and must be performed by them in good faith" and of Article 27 that "A party may not invoke the provisions of its internal law as justification for its failure to perform a treaty...."
+We take the view that the Government should carefully consider the impact of the legislating in such a way as to negative the exercise of the options in Article 132.
+Whilst some might argue that such legislation does not affect the integrity of the WA, others might be concerned that it does undermine the WA and the spirit of Article 26 of the Vienna Convention on the Law of the Treaty that " Every treaty in force is binding upon the parties to its and must be performed by them in good faith" and of Article 27 that " A party may not involve the provisions of its internal law as justification for its failure to perform treaty...."

 Furthermore, as Clause 38 states "(1) It is recognised that the Parliament of the United Kingdom is sovereign".
-This imports that Parliament "cannot fetter itself for the future"- (Feldman "English Public Law" 2.143) which means that if the Government so chose it could amend the WAB in the future to provide for the application of Article 132.
+This imports that Parliament "cannot fetter itself for the future" - (Feldman "English Public Law" 2.143) which means that if the Government so chose it could amend the WAB in the future to provide for the application of Article 132.
 Does the Government propose to entrench the prohibition against exercising the options in Article 132 or is entrenching simply not possible given the concept of Parliamentary sovereignty?'